seastar105/pflow-encodec/README.md

 # Main goal of this project

 I have two goals to achieve in this project.
+It seems work but, really poor at Japanese and numbers.

 - First, I want to test character-based input with [SeamlessM4T](https://arxiv.org/abs/2308.11596)'s [Aligner](https://github.com/facebookresearch/seamless_communication/blob/main/docs/m4t/unity2_aligner_README.md) for English, Korean, Japanese and other languages. but, mainly for three languages mentioned above.
 - Second, zero-shot multilingual TTS model. since this model will be trained with sentencepiece tokenizer input, it does not need phonemizer. so, it would be easily adapted to other languages tokenizer supports. check out supported languages of tokenizer [here](https://github.com/facebookresearch/seamless_communication/blob/main/src/seamless_communication/cards/nar_t2u_aligner.yaml)